sebastianlares/Tic-Tac-Toe/README.md

-Siple version of the game Tic Tac Toe.
+Simple version of the Tic Tac Toe game.
 Live version can be found here: https://sebastianlares.github.io/Tic-Tac-Toe/